also available in 2018

 see all requirements

-Taking Film and Sociology at Lancaster gives you the opportunity to learn from leading academics at the Lancaster Institute for the Contemporary Arts – ranked third for its Art and Design research by the 2008 Research Assessment Exercise – and our Sociology Department, ranked in the top five in the most 2008 UK Research Assessment Exercise.
+Taking Film and Sociology at Lancaster gives you the opportunity to learn from leading academics at the Lancaster Institute for the Contemporary Arts (LICA) and our Sociology Department.

 Film combines particularly well with Sociology because it examines cinema's role as a major contemporary cultural form that influences, reflects and shapes social values and beliefs.
 You’ll examine cinema’s aesthetic importance in the context of an increasingly visual and media-oriented culture, while investigating the connections between contemporary art, theatre, music and film.

 You’ll be able to select from a wide range of options in both disciplines to complement your compulsory courses, beginning with the core first-year modules Introduction to Film and Introduction to Sociology.
 In your second year, your courses include Global Cinema; Understanding Social Thought, and Sociological Research Methods.
 In your second and third year, you’ll also be able to choose from wide range of options courses, such as Sociology goes to Hollywood, or Imaging the Body.
 You’ll also complete a Film Dissertation in your final year.
 Lancaster’s film programme is academic rather than vocational, but you will have the opportunity at each year of the course to make your own digital film using the University’s state-of-the-art equipment.

 Required Subjects Film, Media or one other humanities subject considered desirable but not essential

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.